Psy-Fi: Drug policy

 Psy-Fi is known for its liberal policy regarding drugs, which Vice News described as 'free and responsible'.
 After negotiations, the city council of Leeuwarden agreed that on-site education about various substances would be better than collecting fines, and agreed to a system of elaborate information and help for users, availability of legal drugs and drug tests.
-Officials and organisers noted that the kind of substances used at Psy-Fi did 'not cause nuisance, there are no fights, unlike at parties elsewhere in the city.'
+Officials and organizers noted that the kind of substances used at Psy-Fi did 'not cause nuisance, there are no fights, unlike at parties elsewhere in the city.'
 If caught, illegal drugs will be confiscated, but police and security are not systematically looking for it, and attendees can usually bring their own substances without getting in trouble.
 It has been claimed that Psy-Fi is one of the few festivals around the world where legal psychedelics are also sold, namely psilocybin truffles.

 Complaints about noise

 Some local residents complained about noise from the 2014 edition, and demanded that the festival be prohibited.
 However, the judge ruled that the city council of Leeuwarden should first conduct sound measurements at Psy-Fi 2015 to check whether sound limits were actually exceeded.
 Other locals reported no nuisance from noise in 2014, and enjoyed the festival visitors' presence.
 After the city council imposed additional sound regulations in late 2015, Psy-Fi briefly considered moving to a different municipality, but decided to stay and accept the stricter norms.
 In April 2016, the municipal remonstrance commission reprimanded the city council for not taking nearby residents' complaints about noise seriously enough.
 In 2016 and 2017, two-thirds of all complaints (the total being 70 in 2016 and 100 in 2017) about the festival were about noise; however, according to the city council, which regularly measured the sound levels, no norms were crossed.
 Meanwhile, the vast majority of nearby residents from surrounding villages appeared to be okay with the relative level of noise for one week a year.
 In August 2018, a judge ruled that the bass sounds had to be decreased from 96 to 79 decibel at night (from 11 p.m. to 7 a.m. during midweek and from 1 a.m. to 9 a.m. in the weekend) to allow nearby residents to sleep.
-Complainants were satisfied with the "significant reduction", and organisers said it made "little difference" to them.
+Complainants were satisfied with the "significant reduction", and organizers said it made "little difference" to them.